dsundquist/mitm/README.md

 ```

 ## TODO:
-* Works on linux / mac, get working for Windows.
+* Add support for local certificate store on Windows?
+(Doesn't seem to be working)
 * The cert returned is just the leaf certificate, and not a chain... should it be a chain?
 * Make CA fields customizeable
 * Make leaf certificates customizeable